azizehHasan/Jordanian-QA-Community/README.md

 # Jordanian QA Community
 Automation Testing via Selenium Agenda

+Fill the [form](https://goo.gl/forms/qbx1fzCTPWFI8vbi2) to get the latest update.

 Jordanian QA Community is a the first software quality assurance community in Jordan.

 # Why we introduced the Idea?